 - It's implied that "kidnap" may have been a bit of face saving on the part of the "kidnapee".
 The Old Count was, by most accounts, rather charming when he wanted to be.

 - In The Wheel of Time, Ishamael briefly escapes his prison once every thousand years.
 The first time resulted in the Trolloc Wars, and the second time resulted in the collapse of Artur Hawkwing's empire.
+On an even grander scale, the ends of the two Ages we're privy to involved a climactic showdown with the local Satan Expy; presumably the ends of the other five Ages are similarly dramatic.

 - David Weber's Empire from the Ashes series has a similar premise to Mass Effect below.
 Every 50-100,000 odd years, a huge fleet sweeps th galaxy, exterminating every sapient species it finds.
 The last interstellar human empire, of which the population of Earth is an offshoot, was aware of this fact, and built an enormous fleet to stop them.
 Unfortunately for Earth, we're on the closest edge of human space to the fleet, they're coming again, and the Imperium is nowhere to be seen.